 Innocent students Debbie and Marcie arrive at college eager to save souls, but will they be able to save their own when they’re seduced by the exotic and sinister world of role playing games?

 Oh the terrors of D&D (actually my ex-husband was one of the stars of the first D&D movie so I must be one of Satan’s minions, whatever)!
-Jack Chick, who is 90 years old (born in 1924 in Boyle Heights, L.A.’s real Eastside, over the river), wrote the tracts himself based on his fundie evangelical (hatey) beliefs, and they are illustrated by Fred Carter whose flat style is instantly recognizable.
+Jack Chick, who is 90 years old (born in 1924 in Boyle Heights, L.A.’s real Eastside, over the river), wrote the tracts himself based on his fundie evangelical (hatey) beliefs, and they were illustrated by Fred Carter whose flat style is instantly recognizable.
 Chick’s tracts appeared in the Smithsonian Institution’s National Museum of American History as part of an exhibition on American pop culture.
 Chick struck upon the idea of using comics to convert after learning the Chinese Communist Party had done so in the 1950s.

 [H]e believes strongly that homosexuality is sinful, and makes reference to the Biblical story of Sodom and Gomorrah in tracts pertaining to homosexuality.
 He also is a Zionist, and claims that the Catholic Church is Israel’s worst enemy.
 He also opposes attempts to resolve the Israeli–Arab conflict until Israel gets significantly larger than its current size, and also blames American support of those attempts for natural disasters that have struck.